 “Once born, a brand needs advertising to stay healthy.”

 According to Mr. Ries, most marketers confuse brand building with brand maintenance.
 “While a hefty advertising budget might be needed to maintain high-flying brands like McDonald’s and Coca-Cola, advertising generally won’t get a new brand off the ground,” writes Mr. Ries.

 Publicity is something a brand uses early-on because they’re new and people care about new things.

-PR and Advertising are channels a brand uses once they’re established and no longer getting free publicity in a positive light.
+As part of this, public relations and advertising channels a brand uses once they’re established and no longer getting free publicity in a positive light.

-Spin-off brands (think the Procter & Gamble or Kellogg’s many brands) are the best of both worlds for elite businesses.
+Spin-off brands (think Proctor & Gamble’s or Kellogg’s many brands) are the best of both worlds for elite businesses.
 They benefit from the publicity of a new product launch, but also have the enormous financial backing needed for the elite arena of traditional broadcast advertising.

-Samuel Scott has done a fantastic job at describing the similarities and differences between Publicity, PR and Advertising.
+Samuel Scott has done a fantastic job of describing the similarities and differences between public relations and advertising.
 Rather than reinvent the wheel by describing them in more detail here, check out Samuel’s posts on the subject:

 Not everyone needs a mobile app.
 In the vast majority of cases, a responsively designed website that looks and works well on all common device types is all you need until you have an established brand.